-The Glasgow Coma Scale, the Richmond Agitation and Sedation Scale, and other instruments provide a fuller picture for nurses to evaluate the level of consciousness for critically ill patients, before, during, and after sedation.
+The Glasgow Coma Scale, the Richmond Agitation and Sedation Scale, and other instruments provide a fuller picture for nurses to evaluate the level of consciousness for critically ill patients before, during, and after sedation.
 Scales provide an objective method to avoid giving too much or subtherapeutic doses of drugs.
 Both can cause unstable vital signs and iatrogenic harm to the patient.
-Communication difficulties challenge both nurses and patients, but more accurate sedation and analgesia and improved patient adherence are two additional benefits.2 Of course, assessing sedation and pain in this context is a practical, immediate measure to titrate sedation, not simply documentation to chart.
+Communication difficulties challenge both nurses and patients, but more accurate sedation and analgesia and improved patient adherence are two additional benefits (Nilsen et al., 2014).
+Of course, assessing sedation and pain in this context is a practical, immediate measure to titrate sedation, not simply documentation to chart.

 If sedation is temporarily halted to assess neurological status, some patients can motion with their fingers to indicate pain intensity on a numeric scale.
-Nurses favor numeric scales unless educated about more reliable alternatives for nonverbal patients.13 Charts that the patient can point to or write on, agreed signals for "yes" and "no" if the patient is unable to nod or speak, and other nonverbal signaling should complement observational pain scales whenever possible to procure the patient's own report of pain.
+Nurses favor numeric scales unless educated about more reliable alternatives for nonverbal patients (Castarlenas, 2013).
+Charts that the patient can point to or write on agreed signals for "yes" and "no" if the patient is unable to nod or speak, and other nonverbal signaling should complement observational pain scales whenever possible to procure the patient's report of pain.

 NVPS and BPS pain scores do not show objective data to indicate increased pain for the patient.
-With this in mind, it is essential for nurses to be aware of the preconceived notions about anesthesia and analgesia.
-Generally, pain scores are low for patients who receive continuous sedation or analgesia, but nurses rarely find a consensus value at which most patients require pharmacologic intervention.14
+With this in mind, nurses need to be aware of the preconceived notions about anesthesia and analgesia.
+Generally, pain scores are low for patients who receive continuous sedation or analgesia, but nurses rarely find a consensus value at which most patients require pharmacologic intervention.

-The amount of time nurses should spend communicating with sedated patients also lacks consensus.
-In one study, nurses spoke to patients for a maximum of 2 minutes per 3-minute encounter, and the worse the patient scored on sedation and consciousness scales, the less time they spent trying to ascertain their needs.15 Training of perception of communication is one method to improve care for sedated patients.
+Nurses' amount of time communicating with sedated patients also lacks consensus.
+In one study, nurses spoke to patients for a maximum of 2 minutes per 3-minute encounters, and the worse the patient scored on sedation and consciousness scales, the less time they spent trying to ascertain their needs (Nilsen et al., 2013).
+Training of perception of communication is one method to improve care for sedated patients.
 Nurses test much better after receiving education about how communication is perceived.
-However, quality indicators such as the need for physical restraints and heavy sedation did not change after nurse education, and neither did pain score documentation or the prevalence of ICU-acquired pressure sores.16 Information about receptor sites with pharmacologic action or better ways to assess patients does not improve care by itself.
+However, quality indicators such as the need for physical restraints and heavy sedation did not change after nurse education, and neither did pain score documentation or the prevalence of ICU-acquired pressure sores (Happ et al., 2013).
+Information about receptor sites with pharmacologic action or better ways to assess patients does not improve care by itself.
 As mentioned earlier, nurses need a combination of education and supervised clinical training to better care for these complex patients.
 Misplaced caution from lack of knowledge can lead to inadequate sedation.
 Conversely, misinterpreting movement as justification to administer more anesthesia or analgesia can lead to overdosing the patient.

-When a patient is unstable, an induction agent such as etomidate or ketamine and a paralytic drug to facilitate intubation should be considered.
-Paralytics do not have amnestic or analgesic affects but effects the skeletal muscle receptors for the neurotransmitter acetylcholine.
+An induction agent such as etomidate or ketamine and a paralytic drug to facilitate intubation should be considered when a patient is unstable.
+Paralytics do not have amnestic or analgesic effects but affect the skeletal muscle receptors for acetylcholine.
 Cardiac and smooth muscle remain unaffected, but the diaphragm is a skeletal muscle, having paralytic effects.
 Succinylcholine or rocuronium are common paralytics, but they have differing onsets and duration.
 Like rocuronium, atracurium and cisatracurium can be titrated for long-term use but have the added benefit of reliable elimination independent of kidney and liver function.
-If the patient is unable to maintain an adequate oxygen saturation, the nurse may need to rely on ACLS skills and ventilate a patient with a bag and mask while waiting for intubation or reintubation.17
+If the patient cannot maintain an adequate oxygen saturation, the nurse may need to rely on ACLS skills and ventilate a patient with a bag and mask while waiting for intubation or reintubation (Tietze, nd).